Keyboard shortcuts

 consequences {

-tradeoffs "Per-transaction fee, vendor lock-in"
+tradeoffs "Per-transaction fees, vendor lock-in, limited customization"

 }